-- Master in Applied Foreign Languages: Speciality Management and International Business - Master in Teaching French as a Foreign Language (French) - Master in Applied Sociological Research - Master in International Business Law - Master in International Law, International Relations and Diplomacy - 6.
-Master in Environmental Sustainability Law and Policies - Master in Marketing, Management, Communication, Media - Master in Banking and Finance: Law and Regulations of Banking and Financial Systems - 9.
-Master in Health Economics - 10.
-Master in Environment: Dynamics of Territories and Societies - 11.
-Master in Urban Planning and Development - 12.
-Master in History of Art and Museum Studies 13. - Master in Archaeology and Cultural Heritage - Master in Physics-Specialisation in Non-Destructive Characterisation with Applications for Cultural Heritage - Master in Records Management & Archival Studies (New) Please click here to access all programme and course details.
+- Master in Applied Foreign Languages: Speciality Management and International Business - 2.
+Master in Applied Sociological Research - 3.
+Master in International Business Law - 4.
+Master in International Law, International Relations and Diplomacy - 5.
+Master in Environmental Sustainability Law and Policies - 6.
+Master in Marketing, Management, Communication, Media - 7.
+Master in Banking and Finance - 8.
+Master in Health Economics - 9.
+Master in Sustainable Environmental Engineering and Law - 10.
+Master in Urban Planning and Development - 11.
+Master in History of Art and Museum Studies - 12.
+Master in Archaeology and Cultural Heritage - 13.
+Master in Teaching French as a Foreign Language - 14.
+Master in Records Management & Archival Studies

+Please click here to access all programme and course details.